MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-data-user-mistake.md

 ### Step 2: Protect data on-premises or in the cloud

-Before implementing this solution, review the requirements for Azure Information Protection and ensure that Azure Rights Management is activated.
+Before implementing this solution, review the requirements for [Azure Information Protection](https://docs.microsoft.com/en-us/information-protection/get-started/infoprotect-tutorial-step1).

 Microsoft’s Azure Information Protection helps you classify and label your data at the time of creation.
 Protection (encryption + authentication + use rights) can then be applied to sensitive data.
 Classification labels and protection are persistent, traveling with the data so that it’s identifiable and protected at all times, regardless of where it’s stored or with whom it’s shared.
 When planning to implement information protection policies and labels, use the following guidelines: